TKLyo/JobInterviewAssignment/README.md

 # JobInterviewAssignment

-This was made by Lionel Yap for a job interview assignment.
+This was made by Lionel Yap for a job interview assignment for Roiquant Company.